Easter: Western Christianity

 In most branches of Western Christianity, Easter is preceded by Lent, a period of penitence that begins on Ash Wednesday, lasts 40 days (not counting Sundays), and is often marked with fasting.
 The week before Easter, known as Holy Week, is an important time for observers to commemorate the final week of Jesus' life on earth.
 The Sunday before Easter is Palm Sunday, with the Wednesday before Easter being known as Spy Wednesday (or Holy Wednesday).
 The last three days before Easter are Maundy Thursday, Good Friday and Holy Saturday (sometimes referred to as Silent Saturday).

-Palm Sunday, Maundy Thursday and Good Friday respectively commemorate Jesus's entry in Jerusalem, the Last Supper and the crucifixion.
+Palm Sunday, Maundy Thursday and Good Friday respectively commemorate Jesus' triumphal entry into Jerusalem, the Last Supper and the crucifixion.
 Maundy Thursday, Good Friday, and Holy Saturday are sometimes referred to as the Easter Triduum (Latin for "Three Days").
 Many churches begin celebrating Easter late in the evening of Holy Saturday at a service called the Easter Vigil.

 The week beginning with Easter Sunday is called Easter Week or the Octave of Easter, and each day is prefaced with "Easter", e.g. Easter Monday (a public holiday in many countries), Easter Tuesday (a much less widespread public holiday), etc. Easter Saturday is therefore the Saturday after Easter Sunday.
 The day before Easter is properly called Holy Saturday.
 Eastertide, or Paschaltide, the season of Easter, begins on Easter Sunday and lasts until the day of Pentecost, seven weeks later.